jisazaTappsi/shatter/README.md

 ## Introduction

-This is a python project to help developers with boolean expressions during our coding.
+This is a [python 2 project](https://pypi.python.org/pypi/Boolean-Solver/0.1.1#downloads) to speed up boolean expression coding.
 Sometimes we need to crack a problem by combining boolean operators such as: `and`, `or` & `not`.
 We as humans are prone to err, specially when expressions get big.
-Therefore there is an algorithm (Quine-McCluskey) to get this expressions with zero error.
+But there is an algorithm (Quine-McCluskey) to get this expressions with zero error.
 Just specify your specs in a test and set a dummy function on your code.
 When you run your tests a solver will take your specs and code them into a simple boolean expression, enjoy :).

 ## Instructions